Hokkaido Refinery

-Hokkaido Refinery is an oil refinery in Hokkaido, Japan.
+Hokkaido Refinery is the northernmost oil refinery in Japan, located in Tomakomai, Hokkaido, Japan.
 The refinery began operations in 1973 to supply regions in northern Japan.
-It is operated by Idemitsu Kosan.
+It is operated by Idemitsu Kosan.It began operations in 1973 as a base for supplying energy to Hokkaido, Tohoku, Hokuriku, and other areas.

 2003 fires

 Following the 2003 Hokkaido earthquake, a major fire started in the naphtha storage tank.
 It burned for almost 34 hours before being put out.
 A second fire started because of aftershocks caused by the massive earthquake.
 Refinery workers found damage in 29 of the refinery's oil tanks.

 Increase in oil supply

-In October of 2013 Idemitsu Kosan said they will increase the oil supply in the Hokkaido Refinery by February 2014, after declaring they are shutting down the Tokuyama refinery.
+In October 2013 Idemitsu Kosan said they will increase the oil supply in the Hokkaido Refinery by February 2014, after declaring they are shutting down the Tokuyama refinery.